meteor/meteor/docs/source/install.md

 <h2 id="prereqs">Prerequisites and useful information</h2>

-- Meteor requires Node.js 10 or newer installed for running the npm installer.
+- Meteor requires Node.js version >= 10 and <= 14 installed for running the npm installer (tip: you can use [nvm](https://github.com/nvm-sh/nvm) for managing node versions).
 - Meteor supports Windows 7/Windows Server 2008 R2 and up.
 - Disabling antivirus (Windows Defender, etc.) will improve performance.
 - For compatibility, Linux binaries are built with CentOS 6.4 i386/amd64.